atuttle/Light-Switch-Rave-Party/readme.md

 * **getTimeout:** Number of seconds to wait before considering the request to be "timed out" and notifying you of degredation
 * **notifyAction:** URL that returns the [TwiML][twiml] for the call
 * **notify:** Array of numbers to call and notify (currently only supports exactly 1 number)

-> **Note:** _The script intentionally kills itself_ if it has to notify you.
-Twilio costs cash-money, so we don't want to go wasting that, do we?!
-Also, not getting called every minute while you're trying to fix your app is probably going to make it easier to fix.
-Just manually restart the monitoring job once you've fixed your app.

 Once that's all good to go, start it up: